 Armenia and the Armenians cartainly have witnessed some horrific events in the past.
 These negative associations may be a reason for the low visitor number, however there is nothing to fear!
 Sure, there is still a border conflict with Azerbaijan, but the country is actually safe and developing fast!… In many ways resembling its Northern neighbor, Georgia, however less developed and less touristy, but in my opinion more dramatic landscapes and a more stunning nature!… In short, Armenia is great to explore for a few days, or combine with Neighboring Georgia.

 Top Tip: It is not easy to combine Armenia with Azerbaijan (as was our original plan), given the ongoing conflict.
-However, you can still visit both countries if travelling via Georgia (or any other country)… As far as I could find there is no issue with having a stamp of either country that restricts you to enter the other (unless you have visited the conflicted region)… I will let you know later this year when travelling to Azerbaijan.
+However, you can still visit both countries if travelling via Georgia (or any other country)… As far as I could find and in our experience, there is no issue with having a stamp of either country that restricts you to enter the other (unless you have visited the conflicted region)… and we travelled to both countries separately within 1-2 years.

 Renting a car in Armenia

 As with most travels, and if the country (and road safety) allows, I always recommend to rent a car.
 It provides you with great flexibility and the most efficient way to explore, especially in Armenia:

 - Renting a car in Armenia is cheap, and straight forward!
 Just pick it up from the airport, at any of the companies with the best/cheapest option.

 - Roads in Armenia are generally in good conditions, although there are definitely some more challenging parts with potholes (also in winter you may encounter some snow in the mountains, but the roads are generally clean).
 If you liketo play safe opt for a 4×4, but in my opinion it is not required.